Agriculture in Australia: Beef industry

 The beef industry is the largest agricultural enterprise in Australia, and it is the second largest beef exporter, behind Brazil, in the world.
 All states and territories of Australia support cattle breeding in a wide range of climates.
 Cattle production is a major industry that covers an area in excess of 200 million hectares.
 The Australian beef industry is dependent on export markets, with over 60% of Australian beef production exported, primarily to the United States, Korea and Japan.

 In southern Australia (NSW, Victoria, Tasmania, South Australia and south-western Western Australia) beef cattle are often reared on smaller properties as part of a mixed farming or grazing operation, but some properties do specialise in producing cattle.
 The southern calves are typically reared on pasture and sold as weaners, yearlings or steers at about two years old or older.
 Artificial insemination and embryo transfer are more commonly used in stud cattle breeding in Australia, but may be used in other herds.

 In the Top End, sub-tropical areas and in arid inland regions, cattle are bred on native pastures on expansive cattle stations.
-Anna Creek Station in South Australia, Australia is the world's largest working cattle station.
+Anna Creek Station in South Australia is the world's largest working cattle station.
 The North Australian Pastoral Company Pty Limited (NAPCO) is now one of Australia's largest beef cattle producers, with a herd of over 180,000 cattle and fourteen cattle stations in Queensland and the Northern Territory.
 The Australian Agricultural Company (AA Co) manages a cattle herd of more than 585,000 herd.
 Heytesbury Beef Pty Ltd owns and manages over 200,000 herd of cattle across eight stations spanning the East Kimberley, Victoria River and Barkly Tablelands regions in Northern Australia.

 Prior to European settlement, there were no cattle in Australia.
 The present herd consists principally of British and European breeds (Bos taurus) in the southern regions, with Aberdeen Angus and Herefords being the most common.
 In northern Australia, Bos indicus breeds predominate along with their crosses.
 They were introduced to combine the resistance to cattle ticks and greater tolerance to hot weather.

 In 1981, the industry was shaken by the Australian meat substitution scandal, which revealed that horse and kangaroo meat had been both exported overseas and sold domestically as beef.